Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: The -d'Alembert operator

-\begin{remark}[Ranges of $q,p$] One can equally well consider $q<0$ or even $q=p=0$ (with $L_0(v) = -\log(\sqrt{-2L(v)})$).
-The convexity properties of the Lagrangian and the corresponding Hamiltonian, and the ellipticity of the $p$-d'Alembertian remain unchanged; see \cite{quintet} for details.
-Nonetheless, since it is sufficient for splitting theorems, we will only work with $q \in (0,1)$ and (hence) $p<0$. \end{remark}
+\begin{remark}[Ranges of $q,p$] One can equally well consider $q<0$ and thus $p \in (0,1)$.
+The convexity properties of the Lagrangian and the corresponding Hamiltonian remain unchanged (cf. \cite[Example~3.1]{Min-causality}); moreover, the ellipticity of the $p$-d'Alembertian is also preserved, see \cite{octet, quintet} for details.
+Note that if $q \in (0,1)$ and thus $p < 0$, $L_q(v) = 0$ for $v \in \partial \Omega$, while $H_p(\omega) = \infty$ for $\omega \in \partial \Omega^*$.
+These behaviors at the boundary become interchanged if one instead considers $q < 0$ and thus $p \in (0,1)$.
+For the purposes of our proof of the splitting theorem, we restrict ourselves to a fixed choice of $q \in (0,1)$ and $p < 0$, and will utilize the ellipticity of the $p$-d'Alembertian for this $p$ to obtain our desired results for the Busemann functions.
+There is no advantage in varying $q$ and $p$ throughout the proof. \end{remark}

 Define the \emph{$p$-energy functional} for a temporal function $f$, associated to the measure $\fm$, by

 Then, $\cE_p$ is convex in the cone consisting of temporal functions.
 Thus, the corresponding \emph{$p$-d'Alembertian} (or the \emph{spacetime $p$-Laplacian}) defined by